-128 killed as earthquake hits Nepal, tremors felt in northern India
+140 killed as earthquake hits Nepal, tremors felt in northern India

 Officials said that the toll is likely to rise as the remote areas near the epicentre in Jajarkot have not been contacted.

-At least 128 people were killed on Friday as an earthquake struck the western area of Nepal’s Jajarkot district, reported Reuters.
+At least 140 people were killed as an earthquake struck the western area of Nepal’s Jajarkot district on Friday night, The Indian Express reported citing Nepalese Prime Minister’s secretariat.

 The quake was also felt across northern India, resulting in residents running outside for safety.

-Nepal’s National Seismological Centre said the quake had a magnitude of 6.4 but the German Research Centre for Geosciences downgraded it to 5.7 magnitude.
-The United States Geological Survey pegged it ata 5.6 magnitude.
+Nepal’s National Seismological Centre said the quake had a magnitude of 6.4 but the German Research Centre for Geosciences downgraded it to 5.7 magnitude, reported Reuters.
+The United States Geological Survey pegged it at 5.6 magnitude.

 India’s National Seismological Centre said that the 6.4 magnitude quake was too shallow, originating about 10 km below the earth’s surface.
-Earthquakes originating at smaller depths are usually more powerful and have more destructive power, reported The Indian Express.
+Shallower earthquakes tend to be more destructive.

 Aftershocks were also reported from the region.